htgar/personal-website/src/pages/about.md

 ## About This Blog

-This blog is made using [Astro](https://astro.build), using the [_AstroPaper_ theme](https://github.com/satnaing/astro-paper) by Satnaing.
+This blog is made using [Astro](https://astro.build).
 You can find the source code of my blog [here](https://github.com/htgar/personal-website).
 This blog also has a [RSS feed](/rss.xml) that you can follow to be notified of the latest posts.